 Hillary Clinton was actually the one who fell, but these four guys were prevailed upon to take the fall in the bureaucratic sense.

-She'll be able to testify uh about midway through Joe Biden's second term, I believe, on present plans.
+She'll be able to testify about midway through Joe Biden's second term, I believe, on present plans.

-And this is again, there's no accountability in US government.
+And this is, again, there's no accountability in U.S. government.

 None whatsoever.

-When does anybody do anything for which they actually have to clear out the desk and leave the building, never to return.
+When does anybody do anything for which they actually have to clear out the desk and leave the building, never to return?

-Nobody had resigned, but it was worse than that.
+Do you remember I mentioned before 9-11, nobody had resigned, but it was worse than that.

-Uh Mohammed Atta had his visa approved by the immigration and naturalization service.
+Six months to the day after 9-11, Mohammed Atta had his visa approved by the Immigration and Naturalization Service.

-Now he was dead then.
+Now, he was dead then.

-But his flight school in Florida uh received a letter from the INS that Mohammed Atta and Mawan Al Shahi, uh one of his comrades, had had their student visas approved.
+But his flight school in Florida received a letter from the INS that Mohammed Atta and Marwan al-Shahi, one of his comrades, had had their student visas approved six months after they're dead.

 So six months after he's dead.

-Now what happened there?
+Now, what happened there?

 So they did.

-I was mocking US bureaucratic titles in the last hour, but this is a real one.
+I was mocking U.S. bureaucratic titles in the last hour, but this is a real one.

-She had issued a vis she bore ultimate responsibility for issuing a visa to Mohammed Atta six months after he died.
+She bore ultimate responsibility for issuing a visa to Mohamed Atta six months after he'd died.

-So she got the address wrong too.
+So she got the address wrong, too.

 It wasn't just the fact that he was deceased for six months.